Which deployment strategies are supported by Flagger?

 Can I use custom metrics?

-The analysis can be extended with metrics provided by Prometheus, Datadog and AWS CloudWatch.
-For more details on how custom metrics can be used please read the metrics docs.
+The analysis can be extended with metrics provided by Prometheus, Datadog, AWS CloudWatch, New Relic and Graphite.
+For more details on how custom metrics can be used, please read the metrics docs.

 How does Flagger interact with Istio?